Beginning September 2026

 Eligibility Requirements for Fellows

-Must be a current or previous participant of SJPLA’s Racial Equity in Homelessness Fellowship
+Must be an alumni of SJPLA’s Racial Equity in Homelessness Fellowship.

 Must currently hold a director-level position or higher at a non-profit organization or public sector agency in L.A.
 County’s homeless response sector

-Must participate in a total of 24 shadowing sessions and 6 monthly cohort meetings
+Must participate in two 3-month rotations (18 shadowing sessions) and 7 monthly cohort meetings.

 Must demonstrate determination and motivation to step into an executive role in Los Angeles County’s homeless response sector